techcodeshq/challenge-4/part-1/README.md

         }
     }

+    // return the array
     return d;
 }
 ```
+> 🤔 They surely love bitwise operators

 **It seems to be an algorithm of sorts for the aliens to encrypt their messages**.